mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     issuing the `brew upgrade` command without arguments.
 See also `unpin`.

   * `prune`:
-    Remove dead symlinks from the Homebrew prefix.
+    Remove dead symlinks from the Tigerbrew prefix.
 This is generally not needed, but can be useful when doing DIY installations.

   * `reinstall` <formula>: